zqwei/Ca-Imaging-Deconv-List/README.md

 ## Main goal

-As a part of my thesis work (unpublished yet), we will try to make a comparison of exisiting calcium imaging deconvolution methods, using the [published dataset](http://crcns.org/data-sets/methods/cai-1) from Karel Svoboda's lab, where both electrical and GCaMP optical responses of a single neuron are simultaneously recorded.
+We made a comparison of exisiting calcium imaging deconvolution methods, using the simultaneous ephys-imaging data (see below), where both electrical and GCaMP optical responses of a single neuron are simultaneously recorded.
 We laid out serveral performance indice in comparison and left a note for the performance computation, which is not clear in the original codes.
 This comparison project is planned to be gradually invovled.
 In this case, one can leave notes in __Issues tracker__, if any new comparison is missing in list or any performance should be computed towards cross comparison.

-> * Dataset description: Simultaneous imaging and loose-seal cell-attached electrical recordings from neurons expressing a variety of genetically encoded calcium indicators.
-The data is described in: Akerboom, et al JNS 2012 and Chen, et al Nature 2013.
+> * Experiment description: Simultaneous imaging and loose-seal cell-attached electrical recordings from neurons expressing a variety of genetically encoded calcium indicators.
+The detail of experiment is described in: Akerboom, et al JNS 2012 and Chen, et al Nature 2013.
 The data provides ground truth by recording electrical and GCaMP optical responses simultaneously.
 > * Tested code: all code being test is highlighted in __bold__.

 More inquires should be email to: __weiz AT janelia DOT hhmi DOT org__